Skip to main content

 Projects

 Projects are one of the main features of the Spectra Assure Portal.
-With Projects, you can manage your software releases and organize software packages by a shared feature of your choice (typically by the product name).
+With Projects, you can manage your software releases and organize software packages by a shared feature - typically by the product name.
 Each project consists of one or more software packages, which serve as the basis for package version tracking.

 On the Projects page, you can view and manage all projects, packages, and package versions added by your groups.
-For each package version, you can access its report after the analysis.
+For each package version, you can access its detailed report after the analysis.
+You can learn more about the contents of Spectra Assure analysis reports on the Report page.

 Depending on your Portal user role, the Projects page lets you: